Frequently asked questions

 On the surface level, Emissary looks the same as other middleware integration productions, but where it shines is when you look under the hood.
 Other integration products leverage HL7 and require integration engines on both the hospital system and within their own infrastructure.
 In order to populate their APIs they have built databases or data lakes which hold all of the systems highly secure data that has been collected to feed the APIs.

-Emissary leverages the native EMR infrastructure in order to securely and quickly transfer the data.
-Emissary is a pass through which creates a unified data model that is EMR agnostic.
+Emissary leverages the native EHR infrastructure in order to securely and quickly transfer the data.
+Emissary is a pass through which creates a unified data model that is EHR agnostic.

 Do you store the data?